Updated on 7/01/2026

 - Top + bottom elements = less flipping; great pizza bottoms & evenly crisp wings/fries.

-- PFAS-free ceramic (brand-claimed) on food-contact parts.
+- PFAS-free ceramic coating on food-contact parts.

 - App recipes & alerts.